BarryMode/Profile/hosts/README.md

-# Unified hosts file with base extensions
+# Unified hosts

-This repository consolidates several reputable `hosts` files, and merges them into a unified hosts file with duplicates removed.
-A variety of tailored hosts files are provided.

-**Expectation**: These unified hosts files should serve all devices, regardless of OS.
+This repository consolidates several reputable `hosts` files, and merges them into one file with duplicates removed.
+By default, all generated `hosts` files have base extensions that block adware and malware.
+These unified hosts files should serve all devices, regardless of OS.

 ## Extensions

-The unified hosts file is extensible.
+The unified `hosts` file is extensible.
 You manage extensions by curating the `extensions/` folder tree.
-See the `social`, `gambling`, and `porn` extension folders.
+See the `fakenews`, `gambling`, `social`, and `porn` extension folders.

 ## Generate your own unified hosts file

-The `updateHostsFile.py` script, which is python 2.7 and Python 3-compatible, will generate a unified hosts file based on the sources in the local `data/` subfolder.
-The script will prompt you Whether it should fetch updated versions (from locations defined by the `update.json` text file in each source's folder), otherwise it will use the `hosts` file that's already there.
+The `updateHostsFile.py` script will generate a unified hosts file based on the sources in the local `data/` subfolder.
+The script will prompt you whether it should fetch updated versions (from locations defined by the `update.json` text file in each source's folder), otherwise it will use the `hosts` file that's already there.

 ### Usage